 Responsible business has been steadily climbing up the agenda, driven by growing investor and regulatory interest in responsibility and sustainability, and an organisational focus on values and purpose.
 A shift in business practices is needed to ensure work is a force for good, and the CIPD calls for businesses to balance all stakeholders' needs and ensure employees benefit from the value created in our workplaces.

-This report tells the story of responsible business and trustworthy leadership through the peak of the COVID-19 pandemic.
-It gathers the perspectives of more than 60 senior leaders, including HR directors, across organisations that include FTSE 100 companies, large local authorities, and household names.
-Through their candid reflections, we offer a unique insight into leading an organisation during the first wave of this crisis and key learnings to consider to become a responsible business.
+The research conducted by our UK colleagues tells the story of responsible business and trustworthy leadership through the peak and the aftermath of the COVID-19 pandemic.
+It gathers the perspectives of more than 80 senior leaders, including HR directors, across organisations that include FTSE 100 companies, large local authorities and household names.
+Through their candid reflections, we offer a unique insight into leading an organisation during both phases of the crisis and key learnings to consider to become a responsible business and embed cultures of trust.

-- Consider reshaping your organisation’s purpose, both to survive and thrive in a post-COVID-19 economy and to play a bigger and more responsible role within its communities/ecosystem.
+- Use the disruption of the pandemic to restate your organisation’s purpose, both to survive and thrive in a post-COVID-19 economy and to play a bigger and more responsible role within its communities and ecosystem.

-- Organisations and leaders should be active in addressing inequalities, including low pay for those in front-line roles and inequalities linked to ethnicity.
+- Avoid two-tier workforces.
+Acknowledge divisions and tensions between parts of the workforce and address imbalance.
+Be active in addressing inequalities, including low pay for those in front line roles and inequalities linked to ethnicity.

-- Maintaining the humane and personal leadership that has emerged during COVID-19 means encouraging vulnerability at all levels.
+- Maintain the humane and personal leadership that has emerged during COVID-19.

-Explore the insights and key learnings further in the full report.
+Explore the insights and key learnings in the 2021 report.

-The CIPD's work in this area is ongoing.
-We hope to follow up with these businesses and others in the months ahead as they navigate the further challenges of the pandemic.
+The CIPD is bringing leaders together to learn from one another and navigate the new world of work.
+We hope to revisit these businesses and others in the months ahead as they navigate the next challenge of the pandemic.

 Professor Veronica Hope Hailey

-Veronica Hope Hailey is Emeritus Professor at the University of Bath.
+Veronica Hope Hailey is Emeritus Professor at the University of Bath and Director of Research at the Forward Institute.
 She was named among the “UK’s Top 10 Most Influential HR Thinkers” from 2012 to 2017.
 Hope Hailey was formerly University Vice President and Dean of the School of Management at the University of Bath, Associate Dean and Professor of HRM at Cass Business School, Professor of HRM at Cranfield School of Management and also a Fellow at the University of Cambridge.
 She was elected a Fellow of the Academy for Social Sciences in 2019.

 Explore our related content